mff-uk/dataspecer/www/content/en/docs/projects/cme-and-layout.md

 # Description of document
 - The first part of the document is quick guide for the project.
 This is useful, if you are my oponent, or you just want quick introduction.
-- The second part is full fledged user documentation.
+- The second part is full fledged user documentation - Even if you are planning to read this, don't skip the quick guide.

 ## Quick quide for the project itself